 My Hero Academia has become one of the biggest anime franchises since its debut in 2016, with fans across the globe falling in love with the world of “quirks.”

-Now developers Bandai Namco are tapping into that ever-growing passion with a new battle royale title, which is expected to be a team-based player-vs-player title that pits three teams of eight against each other in a fresh spin on the genre popularised by Fortnite and Warzone.
+Now developers Bandai Namco are tapping into that ever-growing passion with a new free-to-play battle royale, which is expected to be a team-based player-vs-player title that pits three teams of eight against each other in a fresh spin on the genre popularised by Fortnite and Warzone.

-Here’s what we know about My Hero Academia: Ultra Rumble.
+Here’s everything we know about My Hero Academia: Ultra Rumble.

-Considering the game is already hosting a testing beta, however, Dexerto expects the anime-themed battle royale will be aiming for a 2022 release date.
-This could give the developers time to pivot things from the beta, before dropping the full title within the next few months.
+Considering the game has already hosted a testing beta, however, it’s expected that the anime-themed battle royale will be aiming for a 2022 release date.
+This could give the developers time to pivot things from the beta, before dropping the full title.

-Bandai Namco has revealed twelve characters from the My Hero Academia series will be included in the game’s launch roster, including main characters Midoriya, Bakugo, Uraraka, and plenty more.
+Bandai Namco has revealed that twelve characters from the My Hero Academia series will be included in the game’s launch roster, these include Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki, Ochaco Uraraka, and All Might.

 - All Might

 - Mt Lady